-Why is a Blood and Sand Cocktail perfect for Fall?
+How to Make a Blood and Sand Cocktail

 You couldn’t ask for a better cocktail to sip on a chilly autumn evening.
-The cherry liquor and the fresh blood orange juice are reminiscent of warm summer days, but then there’s just enough smoky Scotch with rich peaty flavor to transport you to a cool autumn evening by a roaring bonfire.
-Ohhhh yeah…!
+The cherry liqueur and the fresh blood orange juice are reminiscent of warm summer days, but then there’s just enough smoky Scotch with rich peaty flavor to transport you to a cool autumn evening by a roaring bonfire.

 The Blood and Sand Restaurant, St. Louis, MO